kamara-moses/Day-Planner/README.md

 I would like to expand the time blocks and create more of a monthly daily activity calender.
 I believe that with busy schedule utilize an application that lets you track activities will be beneficial for users.

     - This application is open for improvements.
-If you have any additions or improvement you would like to make, feel free to reach out to me or create a pull request.
-I welcome all ideas and improvements.